Logitech Z623 vs. Klipsch Promedia 2.1

 You might be thinking: ‘Wait a minute!
 These are wired PC speakers, aren’t they?
 The THX certification is great and all that, but am I honestly ever going to go through the trouble of plugging these out of the computer and messing with all the cables only to install them on the TV for a single movie night?’

-And the answer is no (at least in most cases).
+And the answer is no (at least in the majority of instances).

 Yes, both the Z623 and the ProMedia 2.1 are wired speakers, but the manufacturers included as many conveniences as they could manage.
 For example, both of these speakers have headphone jacks on the satellites, as well as separate volume and bass knobs.